romanhaa/Cerebro/README.md

 * [ ] Use loading animations.
 * [ ] Clean up R libraries.
 * [ ] Use violin plots with plotly.
+* [ ] Run performance test to see what can be done to improve speed.

 ## Changelog